Automatic language translation

 If you would benefit from an adjustment in the next stage as well, let us know as part of completing your application.

 After these are successfully completed, the Talent Acquisition team will issue you a formal letter of offer.
-If you prefer this to be sent in a specific format, you can request this from the Talent Acquisition representative.
+If you prefer this to be sent in a specific format, you can request this from the Talent Acquisition Specialist.

 You will also be asked to provide certain details to set you up for success for your first day with us.
 This will include information around your bank details, your workplace census information and your preferred superannuation fund.

 Did you know that the Department of Communities and Justice (DCJ) NSW is a Disability Confident Recruiter?
 Watch this video to learn what this means and how it can help you.

 Please see the following for advice and support about workplace adjustments: